vlaaad/reveal/README.md

 - fork out/err in repl/nrepl as well:
   - for full experience we should fork `System/out` and `System/err`, and re-bind roots of `*out*` and `*err*` — is it a good idea?
+- option to dispose javafx on quitting the repl - useful for entry points
 - multiple accordions
 - more actions:
   - view files ending with `.html` as web pages